+•

+ruments With the Mysqlsh Command Interface

+euments With theimport Command

+resentations of BSON Data Types

+ma Dump Utility, and Table Dump Utility

+P Here.

+pading Utilities

+S

+Dumps

+• • nd Tables

+• tility

+nostics Utility

+ignostics Utility

+12.9.5 collectslowQueryDia ignostics offility 420

-checkForServerUpgrade() An upgrade checker utility that enables you to verify whether MySQL server instances are ready for upgrade.
-See Section 11.1, "Upgrade Checker Utility". importJSON() A JSON import utility that enables you to import JSON documents to a MySQL Server collection or table.
-See Section 11.2, "JSON Import Utility". exportTable() A table export utility that exports a MySQL relational table into a data file, which can then be uploaded into a table on a target MySQL server using MySQL Shell's parallel table import utility, or to import data to a different application, or as a light-weight logical backup for a single data table.
-See Section 11.3, "Table Export Utility". importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
-See Section 11.4, "Parallel Table Import Utility". dumpInstance(), dumpSchemas(), dumpTables() An instance dump utility, schema dump utility, and table dump utility that can export all schemas, a selected schema, or selected tables and views, from a MySQL instance into an Oracle Cloud Infrastructure Object Storage bucket or a set of local files.
-See Section 11.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility". loadDump() A dump loading utility that can import schemas dumped using MySQL Shell's instance dump utility and schema dump utility into a MySQL instance.
-See Section 11.6, "Dump Loading Utility".
+An upgrade checker utility that enables you to verify whether le.

+MySQL server instances are ready for upgrade.
+See Section 1 "Upgrade Checker Utility".
+12.1,

+importJSON() A JSON import utility that enables you to import JSON documer a MySQL Server collection or table.
+See Section 12.2, "JSON In Utility".

+A table export utility that exports a MySQL relational table is a data file, which can then be uploaded into a table on a tate MySQL server using MySQL Shell's parallel table import ut to import data to a different application, or as a light-weight backup for a single data table.
+See Section 12.3, "Table Ex Utility".

+importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
+See Section 12.4, "Parallel Table Import Utility".

+dumpInstance(), dumpSchemas(), dumpTables(), An instance dump utility, schema dump utility, table dump utility that can export all schemas, a selected schema, selected tables and views, from a MySQL instance to cloud storage or a set of local files See Section 12.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility".

+dumpBinlogs() A dump utility which can dump binary logs from a MySQL instate to cloud storage or a set of local files. ance

+A dump loading utility that can import data dumped using MySQL Shell's Instance, Schema, and Table dump utilities into a MySQL instance.
+See Section 12.6, "Dump Loading Utility".